Better Than Zoloft - 9 Herbal Remedies To Overcome Postpartum Anxiety

 • >agitated, fine, then anxious

-• Master herbalist, David Winston uses it for stress-induced stomach symptoms A gentle nervine that is safe enough for babies, toddlers, and big kids.
+• Master herbalist, David Winston, uses it for stress-induced stomach symptoms.
+It is a gentle nervine that is safe enough for babies, toddlers, and big kids.

 Dosing: